 Of course you can groupby by multiple column (‘country’,’region’)

 Maybe you are interesting to easily know how many permutations you have in your database that fit with a particular threshold.
-In this case we would like to know how many records has a price >90$.
-Result is more than 4.000 records
+In this case we would like to know how many wines has a price >90$.
+Result is more than 4.000 records!!!

 HOW TO EXPORT IN CSV OR EXCEL WHEN YOU ANALYZE DATA WITH PYTHON ?